Plasmonic Nanoparticle-in-nanoslit Antenna as Independently Tunable Dual-Resonant Systems for Efficient Frequency Upconversion: Results and discussion

 These VIS/NIR QNMs have very similar profiles to those of NPoM constructs (depicted in Fig.~\ref{figure2}a, schematic 1);\cite{tserkezisHybridizationPlasmonicAntenna2015, kongsuwanPlasmonicNanocavityModes2020a} they can be understood as two NPoM junctions sharing the same nanoparticle.
-To prove that, in Fig.~\ref{figure2}, we fix the nanoparticle onto one sidewall of the nanoslit (Fig.~\ref{figure2}a, schematic 2), to form an NPoM-like geometry with the slit sidewall acting as the mirror.
+To prove that, in Fig.~\ref{figure2}, we fix the nanoparticle onto one sidewall of the nanoslit (Fig.~\ref{figure2}a, schematic 2), to form an NPoM-like geometry with the slit sidewall acting as the mirror {(we did not round the slit's bottom edge in this figure to avoid the coupling and anti-crossing with the (01)$\rm ^o$ mode, as discussed in SI Fig. S6)}.
 Then, as shown by the schematic 3 of Fig.~\ref{figure2}a, we tune the distance $S$ between the other sidewall of the slit and the nanoparticle to control their near-field coupling.
-When $S=\infty$, the NPoS is equivalent to a tilted NPoM, with the resonances in the radiative LDoS spectrum very close to those of a horizontal NPoM (top two curves marked by the grey box in Fig.~\ref{figure2}b).
-Going from longer to shorter wavelengths, the 150~nm-diameter horizontal NPoM features two broad resonances plus a shoulder, corresponding to QNMs (01), near-degenerate (11) and (02), and (03), respectively. \cite{tserkezisHybridizationPlasmonicAntenna2015} As $S$ decreases, the tilted NPoM couples to the second mirror (opposite sidewall of the slit).
+When $S$ {is sufficiently large (e.g., 350 nm in Fig. \ref{figure2}b)}, the NPoS is {qualitatively} equivalent to a tilted NPoM, with the resonances in the radiative LDoS spectrum very close to those of a horizontal NPoM. {The discrepancy is because the field of nanoparticle can interact with the rounding of the nanoslit, while in the NPoM, the substrate is flat and infinitely large.} Going from longer to shorter wavelengths, the 150~nm-diameter horizontal NPoM features two broad resonances plus a shoulder, corresponding to QNMs (01), near-degenerate (11) and (02), and (03), respectively. \cite{tserkezisHybridizationPlasmonicAntenna2015} As $S$ decreases, the tilted NPoM couples to the second mirror (opposite sidewall of the slit).
 Sharper peaks emerge and redshift in the 500–800~nm range, originating from the coupling of NPoM's (02), (11), and (03) modes to their image charges (as schematic 4 shows in Fig.~\ref{figure2}a).